Go the distance with Martin Yelling

 Your marathon journey – training

-Teach your body and mind what to do between now and Race Day and you’ll have a much easier time on Sunday 23 April.
+Teach your body and mind what to do between now and Race Day and you’ll have a much easier time.
 You’ll be physically ready; your body will be able to cope with the miles, with the pounding and with the hours out on the roads.
 Your mind needs to be ready too – ready to keep you moving, to keep driving you forwards, to relentlessly pursue your ambition to make it to The Mall and to finish.
 Training is wonderful because it gives you all that confidence and more.

 Completing a marathon is an exhilarating experience but it’s no stroll in the park.
 Whether you choose to walk-run or run the whole way it will push your physical and mental limits.
 It’s a steely test of endurance in many ways and is about so much more than rocking up to the Start Line and completing 26.2 miles.